-Wind energy is a viable source of alternative energy that uses wind to generate electricity.
+Wind energy is a viable alternative energy source that uses wind to generate electricity.
 It is also a form of solar energy.
-Many parts of the world have strong wind speeds where they can easily produce electricity, but some of the best locations for generating wind energy are mostly in remote areas.
+Many parts of the world have strong wind speeds that can easily produce electricity, but some of the best locations for generating wind energy are mostly in remote areas.
 Moreover, offshore wind power has tremendous potential to produce electricity.

 All over the world, wind power is considered eco-friendly, cost-saving, and energy-efficient energy.
 The concept of wind turbines originated more than a century ago.
 Later, in 1887 and 1888, wind energy generation took place in the United States and the United Kingdom.
 But, the new wind power was developed in 1891 in Denmark, where horizontal-axis wind turbines were built.

-The amount of energy one can generate from wind depends on the wind speed, size of the turbine, and the length of the turbine blade.
+The amount of energy one can generate from wind depends on the wind speed, the turbine’s size, and the blade’s length.

-Major Factors that determine how much power does a wind turbine produce
+Major Factors that determine how much power a wind turbine produce

-The perfect way to calculate how much electricity a wind turbine produces is to multiply the air density with the mechanical efficiency of the turbine.
+The perfect way to calculate how much electricity a wind turbine produces is to multiply the air density by the mechanical efficiency of the turbine.

 Here are some of the significant factors that determine how much power a wind turbine produces:

 Wind speed fluctuates, which has a direct impact on generating electricity and operating characteristics.
-There is no doubt that wind speed is one of the significant factors that determine how much power a wind turbine can produce.
-However, many areas don’t experience the needed amount of wind to power a turbine consistently.
+Undoubtedly, wind speed is one of the significant factors determining how much power a wind turbine can produce.
+However, many areas don’t experience enough wind to power a turbine.

-The US and most European countries have already begun the use of wind turbines in industrial sectors, residential areas, and for other purposes.
+The US and most European countries have already used wind turbines in industrial sectors, residential areas, and other purposes.
 It doesn’t matter which brand or manufacturer you buy; if the weather conditions aren’t favorable, then it won’t generate much power.

-Although, if the average wind speed increases marginally to 12 mph, then you can expect a remarkable boost in the amount of energy that’s produced by the wind turbine.
+Although, if the average wind speed increases marginally to 12 mph, you can expect a remarkable boost in the amount of energy produced by the wind turbine.

-Altitude is another major factor that contributes to the amount of power a wind turbine generates.
+Altitude is another major factor contributing to the power a wind turbine generates.
 The higher you place the turbine, the more power it will generate.

 But, make sure to look for suitable and quality components for the wind turbine.
 Avoid manufacturers and brands that boast about power production while providing little to no information about the parts they use.

 Efficiency plays a vital role when assessing a wind turbine.
-The modern, technologically advanced wind turbines use a variety of designs intended to help them capture wind more efficiently.
+Modern, technologically advanced wind turbines use various designs to help them capture wind more efficiently.

 It is not feasible for a turbine to convert 100 percent of wind passing through the blades into power.
-Due to its friction, these machines only have efficiency ratings of between 30 percent and 50 percent of rated power output.
+Due to their friction, these machines only have efficiency ratings of between 30 percent and 50 percent of the rated power output.